 SGA is constantly working to address student concerns and improve ETBU.
 Below are some projects and proposals that SGA has undertaken.

 Funding of Campus Activities

 Each academic year, SGA provides funds for student organizations and events.
-During the 2014-2015 year, the following organizations and events were funded by the SGA:
+In recent years the following organizations and events were funded by the SGA:

 - AMA - Campus Interest Meeting and Pizza Party

 - Centennial Hall - ETBU Color

 SGA surveyed students and researched laundry options.
 As a result of their work, a new vendor, Mac-Gray Corporation.
 New machines were installed with unlimited use for residents.
 Residents activate the machines with their student IDs.
 Additionally, with the LaundryView system, students are able to receive alerts when clothes are ready and also check machine availability.